jez/jez.github.io/src/index.md

 - [Vim plugins][topic:vim]

   I'm a big fan of Vim.
-These are the Vim plugins and resources I've made.
+In fact, this page is designed to look like what syntax-highlighted markdown looks like when I open Vim.

 - [My dotfiles][topic:config]